-A MATLAB® GUI is a figure window to which you add user-operated controls.
+A MATLAB® GUI is a figure window to which you add user-operated components.
 You can select, size, and position these components as you like.
-Using callbacks you can make the components do what you want when the user clicks or manipulates them with keystrokes.
+Using callbacks you can make the components do what you want when the user clicks or manipulates the components with keystrokes.

 You can build MATLAB GUIs in two ways: